Working with Evaluators

 )

-In this example, the evaluator "custom-large" is referenced with a specific system profile managed by the Patronus AI team, which is available in your account out of the box.
+In this example, the evaluator "judge-large" is referenced with a specific system profile managed by the Patronus AI team, which is available in your account out of the box.

-If you need to create a profile from code, which is often required for a Custom Evaluator, you can specify its profile configuration directly in your code:
+If you need to create a profile from code, which is often required for a Judge Evaluator, you can specify its profile configuration directly in your code:

 evaluate_proper_language = cli.remote_evaluator(